themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 >
 > Additionally, you may want to avoid picking common screen sizes for your breakpoints.
 Strange things can happen at a break, and you don't want those quirks messing up the experience for your site's visitors.
 >
 > Finally, try not to get too picky about your exact element sizes.
 There are no pixel-perfect layouts when designing a fluid web page, so expect things to look a little strange sometimes.
 Fix what you can and accept that this is the web and not print.
-If you *do* need a rigid, pixel-perfect layout, use fixed design within each breakpoint and bridge the gap between those breakpoints with fluid margins.
-If it's not immediately obvious to you how to implement that, you probably don't really need a rigid, pixel-perfect layout.
+If you *do* need a rigid, pixel-perfect layout, use fixed design within each breakpoint, and bridge the gap between those breakpoints with fluid margins.
+If that sentence doesn't make sense, then you probably don't really need a rigid, pixel-perfect layout.

 #### Adding a sidebar

 Stretch your site out to 768 pixels wide, which is the width of an iPad in portrait orientation.
-The site still works, but the line length on the text is getting a bit wide.
-Let's try a sidebar instead.
+The site still works, but the line length of the text is getting a bit too wide.
+Let's try using that excess space for something useful like a sidebar.

 Beneath the closing brace of your `@media` query, put the following lines: